makenai/node-uvc-control/README.md

 camera.set('brightness', 100).then(() => console.log('Brightness set!'))
 ```

-For an interactive demo, run `npm run serve` and open http://localhost:3000.
+For an interactive demo, run `npm run preview` and open http://localhost:3000.

 ## Finding Your vendorId / productId